GhostCoder22/SDL-/README.md

 SDL+: Object-Oriented SDL
-Copyright (C) 2022 Kris Houston <ghostcoder22@gmail.com>
+Copyright (C) 2022 Ghost Coder <ghostcoder22@gmail.com>

-SDL+ is an object-oriented approach for wrapping SDL around the C++ language, but it's my hope that, one day, SDL+ will hopefully extend Sam Lantinga's SDL in such a way to provide drawn widget support, dynamic loading and usage of SDL2_image, SDL2_mixer, SDL2_net, and SDL2_ttf.
+SDL+ is my object-oriented approach for wrapping SDL around the C++ language, but it's my hope that, one day, SDL+ will hopefully extend Sam Lantinga's SDL in such a way to provide drawn widget support, dynamic loading and usage of SDL2_image, SDL2_mixer, SDL2_net, and SDL2_ttf.

 So far, SDL+ includes the following features: